Krylov Subspace Acceleration for First-Order Splitting Methods in Convex Quadratic Programming

-Consider the updates for \((x, y)_k\) in \eqref{eq:qp-preppm-updates}.
+For QPs, the operator \(T\) is piecewise-affine (PWA), so \(L\) is piecewise-constant and the linearisation \eqref{eq:linearised-fp-system} is exact within each affine region.
+To see this, consider the updates for \((x, y)_k\) in \eqref{eq:qp-preppm-updates}.
 The primal update \eqref{eq:qp-preppm-x-update} is an affine function of \((x, y)_k\).
 The dual update \eqref{eq:qp-preppm-y-update} is a composition of an affine function and the projection \(\Pi_{\mathcal{K}^*}\).
 While \((x, y)_{k+1}\) is therefore generally a non-affine function of \((x, y)_k\), this projection operator is still simple in some sense.
 Indeed, \(\Re^{m + n}\) can be partitioned into polyhedra within each of which the transformation describing the primal-dual iterate update is locally affine.

 Consider the following example.
 We let \(a_j\T\) denote the \(j\)th row of \(A\).
 Given some \(x_k \in \Re^n\), within the polyhedron in \(\Re^{m}\) defined by the system of \(m_1\) inequalities